||Foundation Access Studies (FAST)

 All non Year 12 applicants must complete and submit the VTAC

 Applicants are required to have as a minimum literacy and

 numeracy skills equivalent to CGEA Certificate III level or Year 10

-students entry to a Federation University Australia Higher Education program
+into a wide range of Federation University Australia Higher

 Tel: 1800 FED UNI (1800 333 864)

 A range of student services, are available at most campuses.
 For further information on these services or for course information, please call the number listed above.

 The commencement of all programs is subject to available funding and enrolment quotas.